JetBrains/mps-coderules/docs/content/example-lambdacalc-ext.md

 The last rule simply fails in case when no matching instance is found.
 The typecheck is failed by triggering `eval(false)`.
-Of course, it isn't the best mechanism for reporting type system errors, but it's a temporary solution.
+Of course, it isn't the best mechanism for reporting typesystem errors, but it's a temporary solution.

 <!-- ![](img/ex-stlc/instanceCheck.png)   -->
 ![](img/ex-stlc/instanceCheck(3-5).png)